 These clinical whitenings will deliver the most uniform, effective, and long-lasting results.
 It’s also great to combine them with a regular dental visit since the doctor’s team can get rid of plaque or tartar buildup, and first check for cavities and any gum issues before administering the cosmetic treatments.
 And despite the strength of the in-office treatments, Dr. Daniel notes that it barely compromises one’s regular dietary and social habits: “You just need to avoid anything that could be staining (red wine, smoking, coffee, etc.) for 24 hours,” he says.

 The Best At-Home Teeth Whiteners

-From Dr. Apa himself, this pack of 10 strips and a whitening pen deliver a dynamic, professional-caliber result in under a week.
+This pack of 10 strips and a whitening pen delivers a dynamic, professional-caliber result in under a week, from world-class dentist Dr. Michael Apa.
 They’re terrific for sensitive teeth since they both use carbamide peroxide instead of hydrogen peroxide.
 Use the strips for 90 minutes a day, five days in a row for best results.

 Good for up to 35 uses, this pen brightens your smile during the darkest hours of the day.
 It uses a gentle three percent hydrogen peroxide formula to whiten teeth without the use of trays or strips, and promises to remove 15 years of stains in as little as seven nights of use.

 Best Gel Pen: Smile Direct Club Ultra-Gentle Sensitivity-Free Teeth Whitening Kit with LED Light